Worklytics/psoxy/infra/modules/gcp-bulk/README.md

 # example-gcp-hris

-A Terraform root module to provision GCP project for Psoxy, configure it, and create necessary infra to upload HRIS files in a bucket and drop the modified file from Psoxy in an output bucket that can be used to read it from Worklytics.
+A Terraform root module to provision GCP project for Psoxy, configure it, and create necessary infra to upload files in a bucket and drop the modified file from Psoxy in an output bucket that can be used to read it from Worklytics.

 Deployment will create three buckets: one for deploying the cloud function and the ones for import/processed.